 Every day in America, at least 23,000 people experience an ankle sprain requiring medical care.
 Ankle sprains are one of the most common musculoskeletal injuries in both athletes and inactive individuals.
 No matter how your ankle sprain occurs, you need help to properly heal the damaged ligament.
-At Yavapai Foot and Ankle Center in Prescott, Arizona, expert podiatrists Todd Cox, DPM, and Blake Peterson, DPM, diagnose and treat your ankle sprain immediately on-site, so don’t wait to get help.
+At Yavapai Foot and Ankle Center in Prescott, Arizona, expert podiatrist Todd Cox, DPM, diagnose and treat your ankle sprain immediately on-site, so don’t wait to get help.
 Call the office or schedule an appointment online.

 An ankle sprain is an injury in a ligament, the connective tissue that links bones together.
 If your ankle twists or bends out of position, the ligaments stretch or tear.

 Ankle sprains can range from mild to severe.
 An ankle sprain isn't an ankle fracture or broken bone, but it can cause serious symptoms that feel just as bad.

 What are the symptoms of a sprained ankle?

 The symptoms of a sprained ankle vary with injury severity.

 A grade 1 ankle sprain involves mild ligament stretching along with microtears in the ligament fibers.
 It causes slight tenderness and ankle swelling.

 A grade 2 ankle sprain involves a partial ligament tear.
 It causes moderate discomfort and swelling.
 With a grade 2 ankle sprain, you can also have some ankle instability.